-The preloading option is available on all blocks that feature an Ajax filter and as on all the mega menus that have subcategory filters and it has the following three options:
+The preloading option is available on all blocks that feature an Ajax filter and on all the mega menus that have subcategory filters.
+It has the following options:

 - no preloading – the theme will make an Ajax request on each click on a filter.
 After the request is made, the theme is using a browser cache to store the result and not make an additional request for the same resource until the page is reloaded.